 3 More Suspects in 2024 Adabraka Gold Jewellery Shop Robbery Incident Arrested at Ashaiman

-• Three more suspects have been arrested over the 2024 Adabraka gold shop robbery, following months of surveillance by police
+• Three more suspects have been arrested over the 2024 Adabraka gold shop robbery, after months of surveillance

-• The Inspector-General of Police’s Special Operations Unit carried out the arrest, which occurred on January 19, 2025
+• The Inspector-General of Police’s Special Operations Unit carried out the arrests after an operation on January 19, 2025

 The police have arrested three additional suspects in connection with the 2024 Adabraka gold jewellery shop robbery incident.